-Services that our plan pays for What you must pay Urgently needed care Urgently needed care is care given to treat: a non-emergency, or a sudden medical illness, or an injury, or a condition that needs care right away.
-If you require urgently needed care, you should first try to get it from a network provider.
-However, you can use out-of-network providers when you cannot get to a network provider.
-You are covered for urgently needed care in the US and its territories. \$0 copay Vision care The plan covers the following: Annual routine eye exams Eye glasses (lenses and frames) Frames limited to one pair in a 24 month period Lenses limited to one pair in a 24 month period, but you may get more when medically necessary, with prior approval Custom-made artificial eye Contacts and special lenses when medically necessary, with prior approval To be eligible for reimbursement, some services may be subject to prior approval and/or medical criteria.
+Services that our plan pays for What you must pay Vision care \$0 copay The plan covers the following: Annual routine eye exams Eye glasses (lenses and frames) Frames limited to one pair in a 24 month period Lenses limited to one pair in a 24 month period, but you may get more when medically necessary, with prior approval Custom-made artificial eye Contacts and special lenses when medically necessary, with prior approval To be eligible for reimbursement, some services may be subject to prior approval and/or medical criteria.
 The plan covers outpatient doctor services for the diagnosis and treatment of diseases and injuries of the eye.
 For example, this includes annual eye exams for diabetic retinopathy for people with diabetes and treatment for agerelated macular degeneration.
 For people at high risk of glaucoma, the plan covers one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
 The plan covers one pair of glasses or contact lenses after each cataract surgery when the doctor inserts an intraocular lens.
-(If you have two separate cataract surgeries, you must get one pair of glasses after each surgery, even if you did not get a pair of glasses after the first surgery.) \$0 copay
+(If you have two separate cataract surgeries, you must get one pair of glasses after each surgery.
+You cannot get two pairs of glasses after the second surgery, even if you did not get a pair of glasses after the first surgery.)

-Services that our plan pays for What you must pay Welcome to Medicare" Preventive Visit \$0 сорау The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes: • a review of your health, education and counseling about the preventive services you need (including screenings and shots), and • referrals for other care if you need it.
+Services that our plan pays for What you must pay "Welcome to Medicare" Preventive Visit \$0 copay The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes: a review of your health, education and counseling about the preventive services you need (including screenings and shots), and referrals for other care if you need it.
 Note: We cover the "Welcome to Medicare" preventive visit only during the first 12 months that you have Medicare Part B. When you make your appointment, tell your doctor's office you want to schedule your "Welcome to Medicare" preventive visit.

 Home and community-based services that our plan covers What you must pay Adult day service The plan covers structured day activities at a program of direct care and supervision if you qualify.
 This service: Provides personal attention Promotes social, physical and emotional well-being. \$0 copay Prior authorization and/or referral may be required Waiver may be required Assisted living If you qualify, the Supportive Living Facility provides an alternative to Nursing Facility placement.
-Some of the services include the following: Assistance with activities of daily living Nursing services Personal care Medication administration Housekeeping 24 hour response/security staff \$0 copay Prior authorization and/or referral may be required Waiver may be required
+Some of the services include the following: • Assistance with activities of daily living • Nursing services • Personal care • Medication administration • Housekeeping • 24 hour response/security staff \$0 copay Prior authorization and/or referral may be required Waiver may be required